outfox/fennecs/www/cookbook/index.md

-::: details I need the kitchen sink!
+::: details I also want the kitchen sink!
 Good old git.
 Nothing beats that!
 ::: code-group